This page was last updated in 2022.

 Please note: It is extremely rare for a student at any CRNA school to not eventually pass the exam.
 Most students who don’t pass the first time pass the second.
 Very rarely does a person ever take it a third time.
 This statistic only measures how well the program prepares students to pass the test the first time around.

-Georgia CRNA salaries are below the national average around $130k.
+Georgia CRNA salaries are slightly below the national average with an annual mean wage of $179,630.

 Did you find an error on this page?
 Please report it here